datajoint/element-calcium-imaging/docs/src/tutorials/index.md

 ## EXTRACT

-Analysis with the EXTRACT package is currently supported for single channel, single plane scans with using Suite2p for motion correction.
+Analysis with the EXTRACT package is currently supported for single channel, single plane scans using Suite2p for motion correction.
 For processing with EXTRACT, please set `processing_method="extract"` in the ProcessingParamSet table, and provide the `params` attribute of the ProcessingParamSet table in the `{'suite2p': {...}, 'extract': {...}}` dictionary format.
 Please also